 Cyclopharm's revenue performance proved to be resilient in 2021.
-Our ability to deliver record revenues despite the global pandemic validates our decision to take control of our distribution arrangements in Europe.
-The new revenue streams from third-party distribution agreements will support the Company's financial performance, ability to maintain dividend payments and create value for our shareholders in the years to come.
-Revenue from TechnegasTM Generator and PAS sales in existing markets is expected to continue to rebound to pre-pandemic levels or beyond in 2022.
+Our ability to deliver record revenues despite the global pandemic validates our decision to take control of our distribution arrangements in Europe, creating new revenue streams from 3rd party distribution agreements that will support the Company's financial performance and create value for our shareholders in the years to come.